MrKaszeba19/Cigar/README.md

 Date:   	October 21, 2017
 Added:  	C/C++ Support

-Warning: cigar-kernafval is a development edition and works only on Linux amd64 systems.
+Warning: cigar-kernafval is a development edition and may be unstable.